MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-storage.md

 # Example: Use the Azure SDK with Azure Storage

 In this article, you learn how to use the Azure SDK management libraries in a Python script to provision a resource group that contains and Azure Storage account and a Blob storage container.
+(Equivalent Azure CLI commands are given at the end of that section.)

 You then learn how to use the Azure SDK client libraries in Python application code to upload a file to that Blob storage container.

 All the commands in this article work the same in Linux/Mac OS bash and Windows command shells unless noted.